 o At least three suppliers list the drug in the current editions (or updates) of published compendia of cost information for drugs available for sale nationally (e.g., Red Book, Blue Book, Medi-Span.)

-§§
+3. Application of New Limits Under §1927(f)(2).--Under the authority of §1927(f)(2), HCFA establishes listings that identify and set upper limits for multiple source drugs for which at least three of the formulations of the drug approved by the FDA have been evaluated as therapeutically and pharmaceutically equivalent (category A) in the most current edition of its publication Approved Drug Products with Therapeutic Equivalence Evaluations (including supplements or in successor publications) regardless of whether all additional formulations are rated as such.

 Rev. 21 6-71